 Crucially, iPhone owners who take out an extended warranty via Upsie also get access to Apple's local Genius Bars — a perk rarely afforded by other independent warranty and protection plan providers.

-Customers can purchase an Upsie warranty for any iPhone bought within the last 120 days.
+Customers can purchase an Upsie warranty for any iPhone, new or old.